Surakarta: Education

 According to 2009 statistics, 242,070 people above 15 in the city had finished high school, while 86,890 had only finished junior high school, and 94,840 were still in school or had only finished elementary school.
 The percentage of high-school graduates was the highest of the cities and regencies in Central Java.

 According to the statistics of Data Pokok Pendidikan (Dapodik), in the 2010/2011 school year, there were 68,153 students and 853 schools in Surakarta.
 There are two big universities possessing more than 20.000 students: Sebelas Maret University (UNS) and Muhammadiyah University of Surakarta (UMS), both are recognised as among Indonesia's 50 best universities according to the Directorate of Higher Education, Ministry of Education RI.
 There is also arts concentrated university Art Institute of Surakarta (ISI), religious studies State Islamic Institute (IAIN Surakarta).
 There are around 52 private universities and colleges such as STIKES Muhammadiyah, Universitas Tunas Pembangunan, Universitas Slamet Riyadi, Universitas Surakarta, Universitas Setia Budi, etc.

 Economy

 The per capita GDP of Surakarta in 2009 was 16,813,058.62 IDR, the fourth highest in Central Java after Kudus, Cilacap, and Semarang.
 The living standard in 2009 was 723,000 IDR.
 The Consumer price index in January 2011 was 119.44.

 Religion

+Data from the Ministry of Home Affairs at the end of 2023 recorded that the population of Surakarta adheres to various religions, with the majority being Muslim.
+Of the 586,166 residents, 81.43% are Muslims, followed by Christians at 18.28%, consisting of 11.49% Protestants and 6.79% Catholics.
+A small portion adheres to Buddhism at 0.20%, Hinduism at 0.06%, and the remaining 0.03% follow Confucianism and indigenous beliefs.